skrubly/rajbots/README.md

   * `score` - A property that returns the sum of all of the Tiles held by the player
   * `held_cards` - A property that returns an integer list of cards the player holds
   * `played_cards` - A property that returns an integer list of cards the player has already played
+  * `board` - The Board object running the current game

 #### Methods
   * `select_card(card_number)` - The method used to return a Card object based on its number. `card_number` should be an integer